Hi! Welcome to wellnessthroughwildness.com!

 - The tools, simple tips, and tricks to living

-Regarding the topics: Apart from Self Wilding, you’ve heard You are what you eat, consider…you are what you see, feel, touch, and hear as well — we cover that – and we cover the use of visualization and serving your intuitive self.
+Regarding the topics: Apart from Self Wilding, you’ve heard You are what you eat, consider…you are what you see, feel, touch, and hear as well — we cover that – and we cover the use of visualization and serving your inner self.
 We include what’s said in scientific literature and links to useful sites, books, and videos.

 If you find sections that need fixing on our site, let me know.
 We’ve done our best for now, but realize there may be some glitches and bugs that need our attention.